 Access to television by parties and candidates is regulated by a law (Law 28/2000) that provides for equal time for each party during electoral campaigns.
-An independent oversight authority (Autorità per le Garanzie nelle Comunicazioni) ensures that the rules are followed and has the power to sanction violations.
+An independent oversight authority (Autorità per le Garanzie nelle Comunicazioni) ensures that the rules are followed and has the power to levy penalties for violations.
 This power is effectively used.
-Public television is controlled by a parliamentary committee, which reflects the composition of the whole parliament.
+The public television service is controlled by a parliamentary committee, which reflects the composition of the whole parliament.
 Although the government in office typically attracts more airtime than the opposition, the treatment of the different parties by the public broadcaster is fairly balanced overall.
 In the print sector, the large variety of newspapers both with and without a clear political orientation provides sufficiently balanced coverage of all positions.